RobinKumar5986/wwwhisper/README.md

 communication sockets.
 If nginx is delegating requests to backend servers, make sure the backends are not externally accessible.

-2. Use SSL for anything important, you can get a free [SSL certificate for personal use](https://cert.startcom.org/).
+2. Use SSL for anything important.
+You can get a free [SSL certificate for personal use](https://cert.startcom.org/).